Systemic-Labs/Perfect-Stack/README.md

 ### `A precise developer tech guide` + `Awesome-list of recommendations`

 - This document covers information for best practices, libs, tech stack, platforms, tools,...
+- The multiple options in each category, are for you to decide based on your goals.(compare X vs Y, pros/cons, use-case)
+- Recommendations made based on various factors, using or try/test some items and compared reviews of experts in the field.
-- Decisions have long-term impact.
-Your dev-stack/toolchain + work plan/method/strategy is the building base of your goal.
+> Decisions have long-term impacts.
+Dev-stack/toolchain + working method/strategy impacts your progress.
-- Making right choices per goals, and progress forward, is self-respecting yourself and your skills.
+> Making right choices early on, increase success and progress chances, self-respecting your skills.
-- Nothing is perfect, yet better options helps.
-The recommendations are based on multiple factors, either tested or reviewed by the most expert in the field.
+> Nothing's perfect, yet better options/methods improves DX, workflow, structure, progress, efficiency.

-- [To Contribute]() >> `add links` to items, `reason/prove` an obviously better option, `improve doc`.
+> [To Contribute]() >> `add links` to items, `reason/prove` an obvious better option, `improve doc`.
 > <sub> * target users: <i> `developers`, `designers`, `researchers`, `students`, `startups`, `decision makers` </i> </sub>
 <br>